eng1-team3-8/Stumble-Home/README.md

 -----------------------------------------------------------------------

-## Platforms

-This repo is a minimal layout; the game library lives in `StumbleHome/lib`.

 ## Build & Run

 This repository provides a minimal runnable distribution: the `lib` module is built into a single runnable jar that includes the LWJGL3 backend and native desktop libraries.

-Minimal commands (copy-paste):

 ```bash
 # from repository root